Cointegration and Representation of Cointegrated Autoregressive Processes in Banach Spaces: Introduction

 \section{Introduction}

-Conventionally, the subject of time series analysis is time series taking values in Euclidean space.
-On the other hand, a recent literature on so-called functional time series analysis typically deals with time series taking values in a possibly infinite dimensional Banach or Hilbert space, for instance, those in $C[0,1]$ equipped with the supremum norm.
-Examples of such time series are not restricted to function-valued stochastic processes: those in a finite dimensional vector space equipped with a non-Euclidean distance, e.g.\ Chebyshev distance, taxicab distance, etc., are also included.
+Conventionally, the subject of time series analysis is time series taking values in finite dimensional Euclidean space.
+On the other hand, a recent literature on functional time series analysis deals with time series taking values in a possibly infinite dimensional Banach or Hilbert space, for instance, those in $C[0,1]$ equipped with the supremum norm.
+Examples of such time series are not restricted to function-valued stochastic processes: those in a finite dimensional vector space equipped with a non-Euclidean metric, such as e.g.\ Chebyshev distance or taxicab distance, are also included.

-The property of cointegration, which was introduced by \cite{granger1981} and has been studied in Euclidean space, was recently extended to a more general setting. \cite{Chang2016152} appears to be the first to consider the possibility of cointegration in an infinite dimensional Hilbert space.
-A recent paper by \cite{BSS2017} adopted the notion of cointegration from \cite{Chang2016152} and provided a rigorous treatment of cointegrated linear processes taking values in Hilbert spaces.
+The property of cointegration, which was introduced by \cite{granger1981} and has been studied in Euclidean space, was recently extended to a more general setting.
+A recent paper by \cite{Chang2016152} appears to be the first to consider the possibility of cointegration in an infinite dimensional Hilbert space.
+More recently, \cite{BSS2017} adopted the notion of cointegration from \cite{Chang2016152} and provided a rigorous treatment of cointegrated linear processes taking values in Hilbert spaces.

-The so-called Granger-Johansen representation theorem is the result on the existence and representation of I(1)(and I(2)) solutions to a given autoregressive laws of motion.
-Due to crucial contributions by e.g. \cite{engle1987}, \cite{Johansen1991,Johansen1996,johansen2008}, \cite{Schumacher1991}, \cite{Hansen2005}, \cite{Faliva2010}, and \cite{franchi2016,Franchi2017a} much on this subject is already well known in Euclidean space.
-For a brief historical overview of this topic, see introduction of \cite{BS2018}.
-More recently, \cite{BSS2017} extended the Granger-Johansen representation theorem to an arbitrary complex Hilbert setting.
-In addition, \cite{BS2018} provided I(1) and I(2) representation theorems based on analytic operator-valued function theory, and \cite{Franchi2017b} provided a more general result for I(d) autoregressive processes.
-These representation theorems can be viewed as a generalization of that in an earlier work by \cite{Hu2016}: they proposed a comprehensive econometric analysis of a functional AR(1) process with the compact autoregressive operator and a version of the Granger-Johansen representation theorem as a part of their results.
+The Granger-Johansen representation theorem is the result on the existence and representation of I(1) (and I(2)) solutions to a given autoregressive (AR) law of motion.
+Due to crucial contributions by e.g. \cite{engle1987}, \cite{Johansen1991,johansen1992representation,Johansen1996,johansen2008}, \cite{Schumacher1991}, \cite{Hansen2005}, \cite{faliva2002partitioned,Faliva2010,Faliva2011,faliva2021cointegrated}, and \cite{franchi2016,Franchi2017a}, much on this subject is already well known in a Euclidean space setting.
+For a brief historical overview of this topic, see the introduction of \cite{BS2018}.
+More recently, \cite{chang2016}, \cite{Hu2016} and \cite{BSS2017} extended the Granger-Johansen representation theorem for the I(1) case to a more general Hilbert space setting.
+Furthermore, \cite{BS2018} provided representation theorems for I(1) and I(2) AR processes in such a setting based on analytic operator-valued function theory, and \cite{Franchi2017b} developed a more general result for I(d) AR processes for $d\geq1$.